GiancarloCroce/DCA_SARS-CoV-2/README.md

 ## Protein domains

-DCA and IND model are computed for all protein domains in ```./data/data_meff.csv ``` Meff is the effective number of sequences available to train the DCA model.
-Higher Meff = better models.
+DCA and IND model are computed for all protein domains in ```./data/data_meff.csv ``` Meff is the effective number of sequences available for a protein domain.
+Performance is greater when more sequence data is available to build the models.